We are constantly being advised to seek balance in our lives. Whether it is eating a balanced diet or the proper work/life balance.

 - neurodegenerative diseases such as Alzheimer’s, Parkinson’s and ALS

-Oxidative stress is also thought to be involved in: ADHD, cancer, sickle-cell disease, lichen planus, vitiligo, autism, infection, chronic fatigue syndrome, depression and Asperger syndrome.
+Oxidative stress is also thought to be involved in: ADHD, cancer, sickle-cell disease, lichen planus, vitiligo, autism, infection, chronic fatigue syndrome, depression and Asperger's syndrome.

 The Role of Medical Marijuana on Oxidative Stress